buntine/p-prime-prime/CONTENT.md

 Böhm then goes on to explain the language semantics, which I've summarized and simplified here:

-- The machine has a finite alphabet of length `N`, where `N > 1`. `0` is considered a special character.
+- The machine has a finite alphabet of length `N`, where `N > 1`. `0` is considered a special, blank symbol.
 So each memory cell can contain any value from `0` to `N`.
 Because we are dabbling in the theoretical world of Turing machines, we can say that the exact value of `N` is precisely what it needs to be for the computation at hand.
 - Execution starts at the leftmost symbol and proceeds to the right until there is nothing left to compute.
 - `R` is the operation of shifting the tapehead (a.k.a *data pointer*) forward to the right one cell (if there is one).
 - `λ` is the operation of replacing the symbol, `c`, at the tapehead with `(c+1) mod (N+1)` and then shifting the tapehead to the left one cell.
 Note the modulus operation - so if `N = 5` then trying to increment `5` will result in `0` (the blank symbol) because `6 mod 6 = 0`.